baharmon/lectures/content/computational-ecology-2024/_index.md

 for ecological research
 and the creative use of computation in the design process.
-This talk will explore several applications of computational ecology and design including planting and remote sensing with robots, lidar analytics and biomass estimation, the preservation of heritage landscapes, and point cloud modeling.
 {{< /note >}}

 ---

+# Design Research

-# Robotics
+* Ecological Robotics
+* Computational Ecology
+* Historic Preservation
+* Point Cloud Modeling

 {{< note >}}
-Since 2019, I have been exploring creative, ecological applications for robots such as autonomous planting and sensing.
+This talk will explore several applications of computational design including planting and remote sensing with robots, lidar analytics and biomass estimation, the preservation of heritage landscapes, and point cloud modeling.
 {{< /note >}}

 ---